jkrems/loader/README.md

   // Overwrite import.meta to use this loader.
   .enableImportMeta();

-Loader.current
-  // Add support for resolving 'fs' etc.
+// Add support for resolving 'fs' etc. registerUnprefixedNodeCoreModules(Loader.current);
-  .registerUnprefixedNodeCoreModules();

 // Load an entry point.
 import('./module.mjs')